TalaoDAO/sandbox-doc/docs/source/introduction.rst

 * Web3 applications require on-chain data integration but the verifiable credentials we use in the SSI are off-chain by construction so we have to find solutions, tricks to make a bridge that allow both to use the technology provided by the blockchain while guaranteeing the protection of user data.

-Altme wallet is an universal Wallet
+Altme Wallet is an universal Wallet
 -----------------------------------

 A universal wallet is a wallet that carries the private keys of its crypto accounts and the verifiable credentials of its decentralized identity.